OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 OmniVirt Unity Ad SDK could be used on **Unity 5.4 or newer**.

+# Version

+Latest version of OmniVirt Unity Ad SDK is v2.5.3 (Nov 15, 2018)

 # Ad Format

-There are two formats of Ad available in OmniVirt Unity Ad Network SDK
+There are two formats of Ad available in OmniVirt Unity Ad SDK

 1) **Billboard Ad** - Provide the billboard ad that can be shown seemlessly with your game scene.